Pipounne/Waventure/README.md

-This project is only educational and is created in the context of a school project, we do not aim to actively use bot on Waven or sell any bot software to other players.
+This work is only educational and is created in the context of a school project, we do not aim to actively use bot on Waven or sell any bot software to other players.

 # Waventure